Written by: Carol Andrews | Head of EMEA Service Delivery, BNY Mellon

 In order to get an Irish perspective, BNY Mellon recently partnered with Dublin City University and the 30% Club in Ireland to publish, for the first time, a study entitled ‘Women in Management,’ which examined the landscape of leadership in Irish business.
 The results illustrated the disparity of representation of men and women at managerial level in Ireland in 2016.

-It found that women occupy a disproportionately low proportion of managerial roles across organisation types, sectors and size in the country.
-Particularly poor gender balance was found in the commercial state/semi-state sector, manufacturing and in mid-sized organisations.
+It found that women occupy a disproportionately low proportion of managerial roles across organization types, sectors and size in the country.
+Particularly poor gender balance was found in the commercial state/semi-state sector, manufacturing and in mid-sized organizations.

 Though somewhat depressing, we should not view these figures as totally disheartening.
 The report found that where companies were headed by a female CEO there were more women in leadership positions and cites the ‘role modelling effect’ as being a likely catalyst for this phenomenon.
 Having the data and research on this issue to educate and inform both men and women about diversity is absolutely vital.